RTSII/spr-hoa/ADMIN_SETUP_GUIDE.md

 # Admin Review/Approval System Setup Guide

+**2025-07-27 Update:**
+- All CSS/TS errors are fixed and build is clean.
+- Directory and Inbox are fully functional and privacy-first.
+- See README for status.
+- For troubleshooting, see DEV_SERVER_TROUBLESHOOTING.md.

 ## Overview
 This system adds admin review and approval for:
 - Profile pictures uploaded by users